Xyce/Xyce/INSTALL.md

 #### Adding the Xyce/ADMS Verilog-A Model Compiler

-Xyce has a Verilog-A model compiler capability, using the "Xyce/ADMS" compiler tool.
+Xyce has a Verilog-A model compiler capability, which uses the "Xyce/ADMS" compiler tool.
 See the [Xyce/ADMS Users Guide](https://xyce.sandia.gov/documentation-tutorials/xyce-adms-users-guide/) for more information on the capability and for instructions on using Xyce/ADMS.

-To enable the feature, install [ADMS](https://github.com/Qucs/ADMS) prior to building Xyce.
+To enable the feature with CMake, install [ADMS](https://github.com/Qucs/ADMS) prior to building Xyce.
 Then, to enable the capability in the Xyce build, add the following flag to the Xyce CMake invocation:
 ```sh
 -D Xyce_PLUGIN_SUPPORT=ON
 ```